List of One-Punch Man characters: Mumen Rider

-In the anime, Mumen Rider is voiced by Yuichi Nakamura in the Japanese version and by Robbie Daymond in the English dub.
+Mumen Rider is voiced by Yuichi Nakamura in the original Japanese version and by Robbie Daymond in the English dub.

 Tank-Top Tiger

 Tank-Top Tiger (タンクトップタイガー, Tankutoppu Taigā), introduced as C-Class, Rank 6, wears a tank top and hair colored in a tiger animal print.
 He accuses Saitama of being a villain because he was rushing around town searching for bad guys for the purpose of maintaining his C-Class position.
-However, he is defeated by Sonic.
-He has several older tank-top wearing brothers who are in the association.
+However, Tank-Top Tiger is defeated by Sonic.
+Tank-Top Tiger has several older tank-top wearing brothers who are in the association.
 After a giant meteor was destroyed by Saitama, Tank-Top Tiger and Tank-Top Blackhole confronted Saitama in front of a crowd of people.
 They tried to attack Saitama only to be easily defeated by him.
 In the "Lost Cat" side story, he and Tank-Top Blackhole were appointed to keep everyone out of a danger zone.
-He also joined the tank top fighters against Garo, but is defeated.
+Tank-Top Tiger also joined the tank top fighters against Garo, but is defeated.

-Tank-top Tiger is voiced by Hiromu Miyazaki in the Japanese version and by Chris Tergliafera in the English dub.
+Tank-Top Tiger is voiced by Hiromu Miyazaki in the original Japanese version and by Chris Tergliafera in the English dub.

-Other C-Class superheroes
+Other C-Class Heroes

+The following are known C-Class Heroes: